fabienjuif/bevy_game_test/README.md

 # bevy_game_test

-> Playing with bevy and testing stuff, do not expect code to be clean and reusable, etc
+> Experimenting with Bevy and testing various features.
+Do not expect the code to be clean and reusable, etc.

 ## What's the target?